Toppu GP

-Toppu GP (トップウGP, Toppū GP) is a Japanese manga series written and illustrated by Kōsuke Fujishima.
-It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since May 2016, with its chapters collected in 14 tankōbon volumes as of September 2024.
-In North America, the manga is licensed for English release by Kodansha USA.
+Toppu GP (トップウGP, Toppū Jīpī) is a Japanese manga series written and illustrated by Kōsuke Fujishima.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since May 2016, with its chapters collected in 17 tankōbon volumes as of September 2026.
+In North America, the manga was licensed for English release by Kodansha USA.

 Plot

-The story revolves around 18-year-old Toppū Uno, who aspires to become the youngest champion in the history of MotoGP, the world's most prestigious motorcycle racing championship.
+The story revolves around Toppu Uno, who at age 18, aspires to become the youngest champion in the history of MotoGP, the world's most prestigious motorcycle racing championship.
+How he got there began seven years ago, when at the encouragement of his father, Teppei, and his childhood friend, fellow motorcyclist Myne Arai, Toppu reluctantly decided to try out motorcycle racing, soon discovering he was a natural.